TCattd/Hackintosh-ASUS-TUF-H370-PRO/README.md

 Don't forget to update and import the UEFI/BIOS settings provided in this repo **before** beginning the installation.

 Keep in mind that for this EFI folder to properly boot and work, you need to have at least the same Motherboard, CPU and GPU that i have in my build.
 If you don't have those same three main specs as i do, you will have to do some edits to your OpenCore's config file.
-To know more, please, follow (Dortania's guide)[https://dortania.github.io/OpenCore-Install-Guide/].
+To know more, please, follow [Dortania's guide](https://dortania.github.io/OpenCore-Install-Guide/).

 --------------------------------------------------------------------------------------------